Former AL MVP Josh Hamilton indicted on felony charge of injury to a child

 Hamilton has two younger daughters, both of whom were said to be in his house at the time of the incident.
 His ex-wife, Katie Chadwick, reportedly sought a protective order on behalf of one of their daughters in early October (per NBC DFW), after she filed for protective orders against him in 2005 and 2015.

 A five-time all-star who last played in 2015, Hamilton’s major league career was derailed by substance-abuse issues multiple times.
-The North Carolina native was selected first overall in the 1999 draft by the Tampa Bay Rays, but after a promising start in the minors his problems with drugs and alcohol began spiraling out of control, and he was out of baseball for most of 2003 through 2005.
+The North Carolina native was selected first in the 1999 draft by the Tampa Bay Devil Rays, but after a promising start in the minors, his problems with drugs and alcohol began spiraling out of control, and he was out of baseball for most of 2003 through 2005.

-Chadwick, who married Hamilton in 2004, told The Post in 2007 that when she returned from the hospital two years earlier after giving birth to their first daughter, he was out getting high.
+Chadwick, who married Hamilton in 2004, told The Washington Post in 2007 that when she returned from the hospital two years earlier after giving birth to their first daughter, he was out getting high.

 “That was the worst of the worst,” she said at the time.
 “Bringing your baby home is supposed to be such a joyous time — and it wasn’t that way.
 Just to know he was out using drugs and missing those precious moments — it was just so hard and so sad.
 I was devastated.”

 Hamilton began to focus on sobriety late in 2005, and after returning to baseball he was acquired the following year by the Cincinnati Reds.
-He made his first appearance in the major leagues in 2007 and played well in 90 games with the Reds, then was traded to the Rangers.
+He made his first appearance in the major leagues in 2007 and played well in 90 games with the Reds before he was traded to the Rangers.

-In Texas, Hamilton immediately commenced a stretch of five straight all-star appearances, with his MVP award earned for a 2010 campaign in which he led the Rangers to the first of back-to-back World Series berths while pacing the AL with a .359 batting average and a 1.044 OPS.
-He was lured as a free agent in 2012 to the Los Angeles Angels, with whom he quickly proved a high-priced disappointment, and after he reportedly had a relapse in February 2015 he was traded back to the Rangers.
+In Texas, Hamilton immediately commenced a stretch of five straight all-star seasons, with his MVP award earned for a 2010 campaign in which he led the Rangers to the first of back-to-back World Series berths while pacing the AL with a .359 batting average and a 1.044 on-base-plus-slugging percentage.
+He was lured as a free agent in 2012 to the Los Angeles Angels, with whom he quickly proved a high-priced disappointment, and after he reportedly had a relapse in February 2015, he was traded back to the Rangers.

 Hamilton also admitted to relapses in 2009 and 2012.